What are colon polyps?

 How are colon polyps diagnosed?

-Most polyps are found during tests for colon cancer.
-Experts recommend routine colon cancer testing for everyone between the ages of 50 and 74 who has a normal risk for colon cancer.
-People with a higher risk, such as those with a strong family history of colon cancer, may need to be tested sooner.
-The tests for colon cancer include stool tests that can be done at home and procedures, such as a colonoscopy, that are done at your doctor's office or clinic.
+Most polyps are found during tests for colorectal cancer.
+Experts recommend routine colorectal cancer testing for most adults around age 50 to 74 who have a normal risk for colorectal cancer.
+People with a higher risk, such as those with a strong family history of colorectal cancer, may need to be tested sooner.
+The tests for colorectal cancer include stool tests that can be done at home and procedures, such as a colonoscopy, that are done at your doctor's office or clinic.

 What increases your risk of getting colon polyps?